Yagisan/Sim-Settlements-City-Plans/README.md

 **Known Issues**
 * Existing Trader may fight the guards and die.
 Usually contains loot is very helpful for upgrading the city.
 * IDEK's Logistics Station may not build.
 It goes in the lower internal industrial plot.
-* Mytigo's Scavenger Support may not build.
-It goes in the upper internal industrial plot.
 <br/>

 **Levels:** 3